 The Montessori Experience

-Community life is also an important component of this educational approach.
+Community life is also an important component of Montessori programs.
 Children in our Montessori schools begin to take responsibility for their own environment, as they become contributing members of the Montessori social group.